 - Practical stress management techniques – focusing on techniques to reduce amygdala activation and handle emotional triggers

-- Techniques to develop greater attention and focus improving cut off between tasks and ability to aim and sustain attention
+- Techniques to develop greater attention and focus improving cut off between tasks and the ability to aim and sustain attention

 - Self-awareness training – techniques to observe physical tension and let go of tension